 Due to the steep slopes, this ecological site is generally not suitable for cropland.
-In general, this site has remained intact, although many acres have been invaded by aggressive, perennial introduced grasses, particularly crested wheatgrass.
+In general, this site has remained intact, although some acres have been invaded by aggressive, perennial introduced grasses, particularly crested wheatgrass.
 Seeding of introduced grasses, particularly crested wheatgrass (Agropyron cristatum), was a common practice in eroded and abandoned agricultural areas after the droughts of the 1930s (Rogler and Lorenz, 1983).
-Crested wheatgrass is a highly drought tolerant and competitive cool season, perennial bunchgrass (DeLuca and Lesica, 1996).
+Crested wheatgrass is a highly drought tolerant and competitive cool-season, perennial bunchgrass (DeLuca and Lesica, 1996).
 It can invade relatively undisturbed grasslands, reducing cover and production of native cool-season midgrasses (Heidinga and Wilson, 2002; Henderson and Naeth, 2005).
-Clayey Steep ecological sites adjacent to these seeded areas are particularly prone to invasion.
+Thin Breaks Dry Grassland ecological sites adjacent to these seeded areas are particularly prone to invasion.

-The STM diagram suggests possible pathways that plant communities on this site may follow as a result of a given set of ecological processes and management.
+The state-and-transition model (STM) diagram (Figure 2) suggests possible pathways that plant communities on this site may follow as a result of a given set of ecological processes and management.
 The site may also support states not displayed in the STM diagram.
-Land owners and land managers should seek guidance from local professionals before prescribing a particular management or treatment scenario.
+Landowners and land managers should seek guidance from local professionals before prescribing a particular management or treatment scenario.
 Plant community responses vary across this MLRA due to variability in weather, soils, and aspect.
 The reference community phase may not necessarily be the management goal.
 The lists of plant species and species composition values are provisional and are not intended to cover the full range of conditions, species, and responses for the site.
 Species composition by dry weight is provided when available and is considered provisional based on the sources identified in the narratives associated with each community phase.